-10.15 Using the SBS-100 sheet buffer
+10.14 Using the SBS-100 sheet buffer

-When running in-line with a web printer, the SBS-100 buffer system may be inserted in between the web cutter and the Smart-binder.
+When running in-line with a web printer, the SBS-100 buffer system may be inserted in between the web cutter and the Smart-binder (see also section 9.11).
 This can allow a small proportion of very thin booklets (mixed with thicker booklets) to be produced without slowing down the printer.
 Without a web buffer the printer would have to run at a slow web speed dictated by the thinnest booklet in the mixed-pagination job.